 #2 Job-shadowing opportunities to incumbents (imminent to personal training):

-#3 Run small group sessions or larger presentations on all aspects of careers work
+#3 Run small group sessions or larger presentations on all aspects of career work

 #5 Participate in careers conventions and fairs